menu iconknow your dna logosearch icon

 For example, it is not a specific gene that controls skin pigmentation.
 Different alleles affect different things in your body that produce your skin color.

-These could be alleles that determine how much melanin your body makes.
+These could be alleles that determine how much melanin your body makes, over 150 of them, to be exact.
 These could be alleles that even affect your ability to metabolize sugar.
-In truth, over 150 alleles affect skin color.

 The Role of Alleles in Medical Genetics